gusdleon/umbrajs-three/readme.md

 - Why do we need to pass in the WebAsm path separately?
     - It's downloaded and compiled asynchronously to avoid blocking the main message loop.

+- My model is mirrored!
+    - You can flip the model along any axis with `model.scale.set`.
+For example for the x-axis call `model.scale.set(-1, 1, 1)` before the main loop.

 - How can I get a numeric ID of my project and model?
     - Run the `listprojects` example using your private key.
 For example `examples/listprojects.html?key=myveryprivatekey`.
 This requires you to run the debug server with `npx http-server`.